Chewy, tender and filled with pumpkin flavor, these brown butter iced pumpkin oatmeal cookies are going to be a new family favorite!

 And when paired with a chewy, fall-infused pumpkin oatmeal cookie, it's all the chef's kisses.

-Add the flour, pumpkin spice, baking soda and salt and mix until just combined.
+Stir in the flour, pumpkin spice, baking soda and salt until just combined.
 Fold in the oats.

 A note about the dough: The pumpkin puree in this recipe makes for a very soft dough, but don't worry if it seems loose; It bakes up to the perfect consistency.